 We do not know yet what 2022 is going to look like, but there’s a strong chance that it will be our first opportunity to be in person in several years.
 That’s on my mind a lot.
 What does that look like?
 What does hosting a hybrid meeting mean for CSE?
 I also want to get back to our strategic plan.
 CSE’s board and committee chairs put thought and effort into strategic planning under Dana’s leadership in November 2019.
 The organization’s needs during the pandemic have just been different since then, but the priorities we talked about at that meeting are still relevant and important for CSE and we need to get back to that and move forward.

-Mary: Zoom is the easy answer, but it is not the full picture.
+Mary: Video conferencing, but it isn’t that simple.
 For both AACAP and CSE, our work with member volunteers was already virtual, so the switch to working from home did not change our workflows.
 All our standing meetings are still there and in some cases we meet even more often than we did before.
 I used to see my team in the office every day, but I would only meet with them maybe once or twice a week.
 Now we briefly meet every day.
 The dedicated time together on the calendar helps us reduce email and move our work forward more efficiently.
 In addition to helping me orient and prioritize, it’s also a good opportunity for me to check in with them as people.
 I enjoy seeing their pets and talking about what they might be doing outside of work.
 We get that team feeling at the start of each day, which is nice.
 For CSE, we have increased the frequency of our board meetings, and the senior leadership team meets weekly, which has been so valuable to me coming into this role.
 I know there is work being done on the long-term effects of video conferencing, particularly on children who are trying to learn and connect with their peers this way, but I think video is here to stay, and I never thought I would say this, but I prefer it to audio-only calls.
 It is not the same as being in a room together, of course, but it has been such an amazing tool over this past year.

 Science Editor: I’m curious what’s it like to be a parent and work for the American Academy of Child and Adolescent Psychiatry?
 I’m a parent of young children myself and every article on parenting and child behavior catches my eye, so I wonder what it’s like to be surrounded by the information every day.